xsedla1l/Digital_electronics_2/Labs/03 - gpio/README.md

 ### GPIO library

 1. In your words, describe the difference between the declaration and the definition of the function in C.
    * Function declaration - Hovorí o tom, ako funkciu volať a jej parametre.
-Tento súbor "header" má priponu "*.h"
+Tento súbor, "header", má priponu "*.h"
    * Function definition - Hovorí o tom, ktoré príkazy sa vykonajú, keď sa ta daná funkcia volá.
 Súbory majú priponu "*.c"

 2. Part of the C code listing with syntax highlighting, which toggles LEDs only if push button is pressed.
 Otherwise, the value of the LEDs does not change.
 Use function from your GPIO library.
 Let the push button is connected to port D: